-All incoming freshmen are invited to participate in an Orientation Program.
-This includes an on-campus experience as well as an informational component.
-An integral part of the department's offerings include a one credit-bearing course (Student Development (SD 10) to prepare students to obtain maximum personal and scholastic benefit from their attendance at Kingsborough.
-The Freshman Year Experience is dedicated to students' personal, social and academic growth.
+Freshman Services and College Advisement is dedicated to students' personal, social and academic growth.
 We work closely with students through advisement in developing a mutually agreed upon plan which will aid in the identity and achievement of their educational, career and life goals.
+We foster an environment which encourages student growth, promotes self-sufficiency and academic responsibility.

-We respect the rights and dignity of all students.
-We strive to dissuade prejudice, endeavoring to enable students to learn from the differences in people, ideas and beliefs.
-We teach students the need to show consideration for others and to refrain from behaviors which endanger the autonomy and respect all individuals deserve.
-We encourage the development of close ties and strong relationships between students and other students, as well as students and our staff.
-It is our belief that these relationships form solid connections enhancing our goal of a student-centered environment.
+We respect the rights and dignity of all of our students.
+We strive to dissuade prejudice, endeavoring students to learn from the differences of others, ideas, and beliefs.
+We teach students the need to show consideration for others and respect all individuals.
+We encourage the development of close ties and strong relationships between students and their student peers, as well as students and our staff.
+It is our belief that these relationships form solid connections that enhance our goals of a student centered environment.